miztiik/serverless-ami-replicator/README.md

 - EC2 Server(s) - with Tag "Key = Backup" _(Value can be null or anything)_
 - IAM Role - _i.e_ `Lambda Service Role` - _with_ `EC2FullAccess` _permissions_

+_The above image shows the execution order, that should not be confused with the numbering of steps given here_

 ## Step 1 - Lambda Penny Pincher Code
 This is what our `AWS Lambda` function is going to do in one region,